runpod/docs/docs/cli/projects/get-started.md

 The output is the IP address of the Pod your code is running on.

 Now, what if you wanted this function to run as a Serverless Endpoint?
-Meaning, you didn't want to keep the Pod alive all the time.
+Meaning, you didn't want to keep the Pod running all the time.
 You only wanted it to turn on when you sent a request to it.

 In the next step, you'll learn to deploy your code to the Serverless platform.